Painting the Verdaccio

 Some great examples of Renaissance verdaccio paintings are Leonardo da Vinci’s Adoration of the Magi because the painting was only partially finished.

 Also, one of his first paintings, done independently of his master Verrocchio, the Benois Madonna, is a charming representation and a clear break from the Byzantine and Early Renaissance ‘stiffness’ of tempera painting.

 Of course, probably most famously, the Mona Lisa.
 If you look carefully, you’ll notice the verdaccio of the shadows.

 Michaelangelo also used verdaccio in this tempera on panel painting, the Manchester Madonna.

-That’s it for this week, please feel free to leave comments below.
-Next time, I’ll be Painting the Figure with Terra Verte and bringing out the cool shadow areas with this gorgeous pigment.
+In the next stage of this painting, I’ll be Painting the Figure with Terra Verte and bringing out the cool shadow areas with this gorgeous pigment.

 Also, if you want to try a different technique, check out Painting the Halftones.
 This may give you a somewhat different approach.

 Thanks for reading and please feel free to leave comments or any questions you may have below.